Scott07uk/project_coursework/README.md

 There are a number of parameters that you can provide to the script to control how the extract works

-    --config <config-file> - Defaults to cfg/kastria-local.json
+    --config \<config-file\> - Defaults to cfg/kastria-local.json (optional) --perform-extract - Extracts data from the source videos --process-all - If this is set then the videos will always be processed, if not set, it will only process missing ones (optional)
-    --perform-extract - Extracts data from the source videos --process-all - If this is set then the videos will always be processed, if not set, it will only process missiong ones --dense-optical-flow - Extract the dense optical flow files --sparse-optical-flow - Extract the sparse optical flow files --train-sparse-optical-flow - Train a classifier for long/short stops using the sparse optical flow files --train-dense-optical-flow - Train a classifier for long/short stops using the dense optical flow files --arch - Either resnet50 or densenet121 (default).
-Architecture to use for the sparse/dense optical flow models
+    --dense-optical-flow - Extract the dense optical flow files (optional) --sparse-optical-flow - Extract the sparse optical flow files (optional) --train-sparse-optical-flow - Train a classifier for long/short stops using the sparse optical flow files (optional) --train-dense-optical-flow - Train a classifier for long/short stops using the dense optical flow files (optional) --arch - Either [resnet50 or densenet121] (default is densenet121).
+Architecture to use for the sparse/dense optical flow models  (optional)

-Data is extracted to the tempDir listed in the config file
+Data is extracted to the tempDir listed in the configuration file

 ### Extracting CARLA data
 CARLA data is extracted (from the raw generated videos) using the following python script (note this script is also used for training synthetic data and combined models):